tylerjwoodfin/cabinet/README.md

 - It is NEVER a good idea to store your password in plaintext; for this reason, I strongly recommend a "throwaway" account that is only used for sending emails
 - Gmail (as of May 2022) and most other mainstream email providers won't work with this; for support, search for sending mail from your email provider with `smtplib`.
-- In `settings.json`, add the `email` object to make your settings file look like this example:
+- In MongoDB, add the `email` object to make your settings file look like this example:

 file:
 ```